A twin error gauge for Kaczmarz's iterations

 It is clear that all three statistical stopping rules overshoot the mark by quite a margin.
 GCV and UPRE overshoot by roughly 100 iterations, while CDP did not stop for \code{maxits} $= 300$.
 As already mentioned in Section~\ref{sec:intro}, this may not matter very much for the simultaneous iterative methods where the minimum is very flat.
 For Kaczmarz's algorithm, on the other hand, there is a significant difference.
 For the current example, our error gauge stops within two iterations of the minimum and produces an image that is roughly 60\% better compared to the statistical stopping rules.

-A careful reader might observe that the output of the \TA\ is not on the exact error curve in Figure~\ref{fig:casing_competition}.
-The outputs of GCV and UPRE are in fact on the curve, and so would CDP be if it had stopped within \code{maxits} iterations.
-The difference is that the \TA\ is not employed as a pure stopping rule.
-Indeed, the output of the \TA\ is the average of the up- and down-sweeps, which evidently produces a better reconstruction.
-As we will demonstrate below, the \MSA\ produces even better results.
+As we have emphasised before, the output of the \TA\ is \textit{not} equal to any iteration of Kaczmarz's method.
+For ease of presentation, we have indicated in Figure~\ref{fig:casing_competition} the iteration at which the \TA\ stops.
+The error of the output -- the average of the up- and down-sweeps -- typically has a smaller error and lies below the exact error curve.
+The outputs of Kaczmarz equipped with GCV and UPRE are in fact on the curve, and this would also be the case for CDP be if it had stopped within \code{maxits} iterations.
 Instead of comparing the proposed algorithms with statistical stopping rules, we therefore from now on compare with the exact minimum.

 We will suppose that we have an oracle\footnote{The oracle is a concept borrowed from computational complexity theory \cite{papadimitriou}: oracle machines ``are machines that are given access to an ``oracle" that can magically solve the decision problem for some language".
 Here, we will take the oracle to magically provide the exact error of a reconstruction. } that can tell you the exact error of a reconstruction, but importantly, not anything else.
-Having access to the exact error allows one to pick out the absolute best iteration from the sequence of reconstructions generated by an iterative method.
+Having access to the exact error allows one to pick the best iteration from the sequence of reconstructions generated by an iterative method.
 This is what we will compare our algorithms with.